Dunkl symplectic algebra in generalized Calogero models: Conformal group structure of Calogero-Moser integrals

 \subsection{Rotated $sl(2,R)$ basis}

-In the previous section, the behavior of the spectrum and wavefunctions of the Calogero model with and without particle exchanges under the action of the conformal group has been revealed.
-The latter is a part of more general dynamical symmetry formed by the Dunkl symplectic group.
-In the current section, we study the conformal multiplets spawned by the Liouville integrals model by adapting the method used in Ref.~\cite{hak14} to the exchange-operator approach.
-The additional constants of motion then are recovered from the tensor-product decomposition which is equivalent to the usual angular momentum sum rule in quantum mechanics.
+In the previous section, we discussed the behavior of the spectrum and wavefunctions of the Calogero model, both with and without particle exchanges, under the action of the conformal group.
+The latter is a part of a more general dynamical symmetry formed by the Dunkl symplectic group.
+In the current section, we study the conformal multiplets generated by the quantum analogs of Liouville integrals by adapting the method used in Ref.~\cite{hak14} to the exchange-operator approach.
+The additional constants of motion are then obtained through the tensor-product decomposition, which is equivalent to the usual angular momentum sum rule in quantum mechanics.